csc-ubc-okanagan/workshops/docs/Intro-GitHub-Part-1.md

 ### Version Control with Multiple Editors

 Once you think of changes as separate from the document itself, you can then think about “playing back” different sets of changes on the base document, ultimately resulting in different versions of that document.
-For example, two users can make independent sets of changes on the same document.
+For example, two users can make independent sets of changes on the same document, progressing forward to a new version.

 ![](assets/images/version-control3.png)